Q. What is the due date?

 Q: Are manufacturers raising prices to fund the scholarship program?

 A: Funding of the scholarship program is provided by commissary business partners such as manufacturers, suppliers or vendors who normally provide gifts or prizes for patrons through various promotional programs.
-Those funds instead are being donated to this unified cause though the Fisher House Foundation, program administrator for Scholarships for Military Children.
+Those funds instead are being donated to this unified cause through the Fisher House Foundation, program administrator for Scholarships for Military Children.
 Product pricing is not affected by donations to the Scholarships for Military Children Program.

 Q: When will the recipients and non-recipients be notified?